pvdz/zeparser3/tests/testcases/await/await_as_arg_name/non-arrow/async_generator_class_method.md

 `````
 throws: Parser error!
-  Cannot use this name (await) as a variable name because: Await is illegal outside of async body with module goal
+  Cannot use this name (await) as a variable name because: Await is illegal as var name with module goal

 class x {async *f(await){}}
                   ^------- error